 Visit Minehead - visit the Museum - Free Entry – donations very welcome!

-Because of the national Covid 19 outbreak the museum will remain closed until further notice.
+Because of the national Covid 19 outbreak the museum will not re-open until May 2021.
 Please check online for further updates.

-The museum has acquired one of the original gates from Minehead Pier
+The museum has commissioned a model of Minehead Pier

 more details and images here